Europe explores how to define the "green fairy"

 But the effects of all that drinking, with absinthe addicts depicted in paintings and doctors worried, led to prohibition and it was banned across much of Europe in the early 1900s.

-It wasn't until the 1990s, when a British company realized Britain had never formally banned it and began importing it from the Czech Republic, that it regained popularity.
+It wasn't until the 1990s, when a British company realised Britain had never formally banned it and began importing it from the Czech Republic, that it regained popularity.

-Some absinthe sellers are adamant about sticking to the drink's long-standing recipe, and insist that natural ingredients with no artificial flavorings be used.
+Some absinthe sellers are adamant about sticking to the drink's long-standing recipe, and insist that natural ingredients with no artificial flavourings be used.

-When it comes to the debate before the European Parliament, they are concerned that allowing something to be labeled "absinthe" even if it contains no thujone will ruin the market.
+When it comes to the debate before the European Parliament, they are concerned that allowing something to be labelled "absinthe" even if it contains no thujone will ruin the market.

 "The current EU regulation is a slap in my face," said Markus Lion, owner of German drinks company Lion Spirits, lamenting the lack of a minimum thujone content.